Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.

-Viruses contribute to the pathogenesis of some human cancers (see table Cancer-Associated Viruses Cancer-Associated Viruses Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.
-(See also Overview of Cancer.)
-Generation time is the time required for a cell... read more ).
+Viruses contribute to the pathogenesis of some human cancers (see table Cancer-Associated Viruses Cancer-Associated Viruses ).
 Pathogenesis may occur through the integration of viral genetic elements into host DNA.
 These new genes are expressed by the host; they may affect cell growth or division or disrupt normal host genes required for control of cell growth and division.
 Alternatively, viral infection may result in immune dysfunction, leading to decreased immune surveillance for early tumors.
 HIV infection increases the risk of a number of cancers (see Cancers Common in HIV-Infected Patients) Cancers Common in HIV-Infected Patients AIDS-defining cancers in HIV-infected patients are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more .

-Bacteria may also cause cancer.
+Bacteria can also cause cancer.
 Helicobacter pylori infection increases the risk of several kinds of cancer (gastric adenocarcinoma, gastric lymphoma, mucosa-associated lymphoid tissue [MALT] lymphoma).

 Parasites of some types can lead to cancer.
 Schistosoma haematobium causes chronic inflammation and fibrosis of the bladder, which may lead to cancer.
 Opisthorchis sinensis has been linked to carcinoma of the pancreas and bile ducts.